Southwest Airlines Logo

 Southwest Airlines Logo History

-Immediately after the opening, rival carriers tried to block Southwest Airlines from launching and sued.
-But after the litigation ended, the firm established itself in the market and is now the largest low-cost airline with 737 air carriers.
-In 1971, after the settlement of claims, she began operating flights to only two cities.
+Immediately after its launch, competing carriers sought to block Southwest Airlines and sued it.
+However, after the litigation ended, the company established itself in the market and became the largest low-cost airline with 737 airliners.
+In 1971, after settling the claims, it started operating flights to only two cities.

 What is Southwest Airlines?